camelaissani/loca/README.md

 ## What's Loca?

-This nodejs project is a tentative of web application to offer a toolkit for owners of buildings, flats, offices, meeting rooms, car parks, letter boxes...
+This nodejs project is a tentative of web application that offers a toolkit for owners of buildings, flats, offices, meeting rooms, car parks, letter boxes...

 The idea is to make easy the management of properties and occupants by proposing many services:
  - Gather all information of your properties and occupants in one place